Transport Tycoon: Chris Sawyer's Locomotion

 After the success of Transport Tycoon Deluxe, Chris Sawyer turned his attention towards a sequel, but during development he changed his mind and produced RollerCoaster Tycoon, which turned out to be a runaway hit.
 After RollerCoaster Tycoon 2 was done, work on the third version was left to another development team, and Sawyer returned to work on a Transport Tycoon sequel, Chris Sawyer's Locomotion.
 It was released in September 2004 and was described by Sawyer as the "spiritual successor to Transport Tycoon".

-It received poor reviews and was deemed a commercial failure on release, but sales through the digital rereleases are unknown.
+It received poor reviews from critics and a tepid response from audiences, it was deemed a commercial failure on release, but sales through the digital releases are unknown.
 Regardless, there is an active Locomotion community that continues to produce modifications.

-iOS and Android version

-On 15 July 2013, Sawyer's 31X Ltd and Origin8 Technologies announced that they were working on a mobile version of Transport Tycoon.
-Sawyer was originally focusing on funding for the game, but ended up overseeing the design and helped with the debugging.
-The game was released for iOS and Android on 3 October 2013.
-The game is single player and is primarily based on Chris Sawyer's Locomotion.

 Third-party creations

-Several development teams are currently working to improve Transport Tycoon.
-TTDPatch provides gameplay enhancements and numerous bugfixes to TTD by patching the original binary.
+Following the release of the Deluxe edition, several third-party development teams have continued developing their own free open-source version of Transport Tycoon, with the goal of improving and expanding upon the original.
+Simutrans is a stand-alone freeware transportation simulator game that began development in 1997 by Hansjörg Malthaner.
+He handed over development of the game to a group of developers in 2004.

-OpenTTD is an open source complete recreation of Transport Tycoon Deluxe, achieved by reverse engineering the original game.
+OpenTTD is an open source complete recreation of Transport Tycoon Deluxe, achieved by reverse engineering the original game with its first release in 2004.
 It delivers many bug fixes and general enhancements to the game, like making it possible to run TTD on multiple platforms, including Mac, Linux, PSP, and Android.
-While both games allow new graphic sets for vehicles and terrain to be used, at present, TTDPatch still requires the original TTD graphics, sounds, binary and music files to run.
+The game allows for new graphic sets for vehicles and terrain to be used.
 While OpenTTD can still use the original TTD graphics and sounds, it does not need any of the TTD files to run as it has free graphics and sounds.